-Join Ina Saltz for an in-depth discussion in this video Creating simple navigation with type, part of Foundations of Typography: Hierarchy and Navigation.
+Join Ina Saltz for an in-depth discussion in this video Creating simple navigation with type, part of Typography: Hierarchy and Navigation.

 In typographic terms navigation means using typographic devices and dingbats or analphabetic symbols to point viewers in the right direction.
 And to keep them on track.
 As a designer you're role is to guide viewers to their destination in the right order of steps.
 I believe that it's really important to look at good examples of navigation to see how they are accomplishing this goal.
 Simple navigation with type might be as basic as a series of numbers, a series of letters.